 It’s clear to anyone who saw coverage of the Met Gala that cats significantly influence our lives.

 Indeed, the event was a celebration of the life of Karl Lagerfeld, the German fashion designer who passed away in 2019 and famously adored his white Burmese cat Choupette.
 And some of the outfits on display were directly inspired by Choupette – including a full-body fur suit worn by Jared Leto.

 Extreme Tributes to Cats Through Fashion

-Doja Cat, and Lil Nas X, both dressed as cats too, and both went to extremes – Doja Cat wore facial prosthetics to remodel her face to look more cat-like, and Lil Nas X would only respond to interviews with a “meow.”
+Doja Cat and Lil Nas X both dressed as cats too.
+And both went to extremes – Doja Cat wore prosthetics to remodel her face to look more cat-like, and Lil Nas X would only respond to interviews with a “meow.”

 While the Met Gala is always a performative event for attendees, this was the first time such incredible tributes to cats were paid as part of the show.
-And it reflects the trend that everyday people follow for showing absolute dedication to their feline friends.
+And it reflects the trend of everyday people showing absolute dedication to their feline friends.

 Permanent Tributes to Cats

 And many owners look to permanent solutions such as a tattoo of their cat.
 In fact, 25% of pet owners stated that they were already planning to get a tattoo of their animal.
-In comparison, a further 25% admitted that they would consider it.
+A further 25% admitted that they would consider it.